-Well, since I wrote an article on eating horse meat (and over 61% of our voters said they would too, by the way), then subsequently tried beef tongue, ox tail, shark, raw salmon, crocodile and cuttlefish cooked in squid ink in Australia, it may come as no shock to you that I’ve eaten a pile of insects.
+Well, since I have tried horse meat, beef tongue, ox tail, shark, raw salmon, crocodile, and cuttlefish cooked in squid ink (in Australia), it may come as no shock to you that I’ve eaten a pile of insects.
 In fact, so have you!
 The average human unintentionally consumes around one pound of insects per year (I looked for places to try insects in Saskatoon, but I may have to buy David Gordon’s, Eat-a-bug Cookbook).

 Entomophagy, or the act of eating insects, is practiced intentionally by around 2 billion people worldwide, according to the Food and Agricultural Organization (FAO) of the United Nations, in the paper, Edible Insects: Future Prospects for Food and Food Security.
 And, with over 1,900 insect species documented as edible, it’s hard to believe that number isn’t higher.

 Would you consider eating bugs?
 Or, perhaps even more interesting: would you farm the little critters?